logo image

 Dundee City Square on the High Street was completed in 1923, on the site of an earlier Town House.
 A statue of Desperate Dan from the Beano comic was erected at the City Square in 2001.
 This is the main shopping area in the city.
 The Caird Hall at the City Square holds many of the top events in the City.

-St Paul's Anglican Cathedral, completed in 1855, is situated on the High Street by the City Square.
-This Cathedral was built on the site of a medieval castle involved in the First War of Scottish Independence of the 1300s.
+St Paul's Anglican Cathedral, completed in 1855, is on the High Street by the City Square.
+This Cathedral was built on the site of a medieval Castle involved in the First War of Scottish Independence of the 1300s.
 That Castle was besieged by the forces of William Wallace, Andrew de Moray, and Robert the Bruce.

-The McManus Museum and Art Gallery, completed in 1867, is situated on Albert Square a short walk northwest of the High Street.
+The McManus Museum and Art Gallery, completed in 1867, is on Albert Square a short walk northwest of the High Street.
 The building gives information on the history of Dundee with many ship models and information on Whaling and Jute at Dundee from the 1820s.
-In 2018, the McManus hosted an exhibition for the Beano’s 80th anniversary between June and October.
-Hopefully the Museum will retain much of the exhibition for the Dundee based DC Thomson that created the Beano.
-Large Image.

 A statue of Oor Wullie from the Sunday Post comic strip was unveiled outside the McManus in 2016.